jdjakub/phd-thesis/ch-tech-dims.md

 }

 \epigraph{Irony is said to allow the artist to continue his creative production while immersed in a sociocultural context of which he is critical.}{\emph{Irony; or, the Self-Critical Opacity of Postmodernist Architecture} \\ \textsc{Emmanuel Petit} }

-# Introduction

-Many forms of software have been developed to enable programming.
-The classic form consists of a *programming language*, a text editor to enter source code, and a compiler to turn it into an executable program.
-Instances of this form are differentiated by the syntax and semantics of the language, along with the implementation techniques in the compiler or runtime environment.
-Since the advent of graphical user interfaces (GUIs), programming languages can be found embedded within graphical environments that increasingly define how programmers work with the language---for instance, by directly supporting debugging or refactoring.
-Beyond this, the rise of GUIs also permits diverse visual forms of programming, including visual languages and GUI-based end-user programming tools.

-This paper advocates a shift of attention from *programming languages* to the more general notion of "software that enables programming"---in other words, *programming systems*.

-\begin{defn}[Programming System]
-A \emph{programming system} is an integrated and complete set of tools sufficient for creating, modifying, and executing programs.
-These will include notations for structuring programs and data, facilities for running and debugging programs, and interfaces for performing all of these tasks.
-Facilities for testing, analysis, packaging, or version control may also be present.
-Notations include programming languages and interfaces include text editors, but are not limited to these.
-\end{defn}

-This notion covers classic programming languages together with their editors, debuggers, compilers, and other tools.
-Yet it is intentionally broad enough to accommodate image-based programming environments like Smalltalk, operating systems like UNIX, and hypermedia authoring systems like Hypercard, in addition to various other examples we will mention.

 ## The problem: no systematic framework for systems